Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 9. REASSESSMENT AND MODIFICATION OF PEDSNET POLICIES

-The PEDSnet Steering Board will review PEDSnet policies on at least an annual basis.
-Alterations to PEDSnet policies will require two-thirds of Steering Board members to ratify the change(s).
+The PEDSnet Steering Committee will review PEDSnet policies on at least an annual basis.
+Alterations to PEDSnet policies will require two-thirds of Steering Committee members to ratify the change(s).

 10. CONFLICT OF INTEREST